 - You may find it difficult or even impossible to weave through people during a rush hour and miss your exit in the end.

 A major aspect of Korean culture is respect for elders, and consideration for others.
 If you’re lucky enough to have a seat, it’s commonplace to give up your seat to someone who may need or appreciate sitting more than you, such as pregnant women, people who are injured or disabled, families with young children, and the elderly.

 5. Nuisances in the Subway

-Keeping a peace and order in the subway can be achieved by two essential basic principles : Keep to Yourself and Be Mindful of Others.
-Unfortunately not everyone adheres to these rules.
-Here’s a few examples of common situations that are an inconvenience to others:
+Keeping peace and order in the subway can be achieved by two essential basic principles: Keep to Yourself and Be Mindful of Others.
+Unfortunately, not everyone adheres to these rules.
+Here are a few examples of common situations that are an inconvenience to others: